uwhackweek/hackweeks-as-a-service/_sources/overview.md

 * Many Formal Higher Education institutions still lack the funding to create data science programs, or to infuse software development into existing classes.
 Short Format Training can help fill the gap, especially for under-resourced communities.
 * The flexibility of Short Format Training enables us to continually adapt to emerging research needs at a pace that may not be possible in a Formal Higher Education setting.
-* Short Format Training provide unique opportunities for networking and community building.
+* Short Format Training provides unique opportunities for networking and community building.
 * The absence of learner evaluation requirements in Short Format Trainings frees participants to pursue creative work that might not otherwise occur.

 ## The Best of Both Worlds?